Types of hormone therapy

 - Irregular bleeding

 Tell your doctor if you notice side effects.
 Changing the dose or type of HT you take may help reduce these side effects.
-Don’t change your dose or stop taking HT before talking with your doctor.
+DO NOT change your dose or stop taking HT before talking with your doctor.

-Be sure to continue seeing your doctor for regular checkups when taking hormone therapy.
+Be sure to continue seeing your doctor for regular checkups when taking HT.